Welcome to Nambroth's Featherdust Flock!

 (Supposed to be) Salmon Faverolles hen

-Derperella has her own thread, here.
+'Relly has her own thread, here.
 If you are intrigued, please visit it and read her true stories.

-Derperella.
-Or, just Derp for short.
+Relly!.
+We altered her name as her original name was possibly a bit insensitive.
+She doesn't know the difference, so all is well!
 I don't have enough words to describe this special little chicken.
 This runt that nearly expired more times than I care to count when she was a chick.
 This little pullet that has captured the hearts of so many people!

-Derp is rolly-polly, happy-go-lucky, weird, and weird.
+Rellyis rolly-polly, happy-go-lucky, weird, and weird.
 She loves her chair.

-Derp loves to stare, motionless, at things.
+She loves to stare, motionless, at things.
 Sometimes even when there is nothing to stare at.

 Easter Egger hen